-Record the serial number of your machine on this page and always quote this number when ordering spares.
+Record the serial number of your machine

+on this page and always quote this number when ordering spares.
 Whenever information concerning the machine is requested remember to also state the type of tractor to which it is fitted.
-MACHINE INSTALLATION SERIAL DATE NUMBER MODEL DETAILS DEALERS NAME DEALERS TELEPHONE NUMBER

-NEVER permit inexperienced personnel to operate the machine without supervision. stand under the raised flail head. cut over the far side of a hedge with the flail cutting towards the operator. continue to operate the flail when wire has wrapped around the rotor. leave the tractor seat with the flail still rotating. operate the flail without the correct hood properly fitted in position. exceed 450 rpm on the pto shaft. , , . stop the engine with the pto engaged. operate the machine without a cab safety guard. • • • operate the machine without the pto shaft guard in position.
-ALWAYS ••• inspect the work area or hedgerow for wire, steel posts, large stones, bottles and other dangerous materials and remove them before starting work. • • • ensure bystanders are kept away from the machine during all flailing operations. ••• check frequently, nuts and bolts for tightness and also check roll pins, shackles and flails for security. • • • replace missing or damaged flails as soon as possible to avoid vibration and damage to the machine. disengage the pto and stop the tractor engine before making any adjustments.
+INSTALLATION MACHINE DATE SERIAL NUMBER MODEL DETAILS DEALERS NAME DEALERS TELEPHONE NUMBER permit inexperienced personnel to operate the NEVER machine without supervision. stand under the raised flail head. cut over the far side of a hedge with the flail cutting towards the operator. continue to operate the flail when wire has wrapped around the rotor. leave the tractor seat with the flail still rotating. operate the flail without the correct hood properly fitted in position. exceed 450 rpm on the pto shaft. stop the engine with the pto engaged. operate the machine without a cab safety guard. operate the machine without the pto shaft guard in position. inspect the work area or hedgerow for wire, ALWAYS steel posts, large stones, bottles and other dangerous materials and remove them before starting work. ensure bystanders are kept away from the machine during all flailing operations. check frequently, nuts and bolts for tightness and also check roll pins, shackles and flails for security. replace missing or damaged flails as soon as possible to avoid vibration and damage to the machine.